D3athGr1p/Download-Courses/Coursera/README.md

 > For courseID

-- Press `F12` Key and you will find network tab is opened refresh the page and wait until all Containe is loaded Now press `ctrl+f` and paste `courseid` and there is little refresh logo. do not refresh the page.
+- Press `F12` Key and you will find network tab is opened refresh the page and wait until all Containe is loaded Now press `ctrl+f` and paste `courseid` and there is little refresh logo prees that do not refresh the page.

 - You will find `courseid` = `123456` copy this number and set it into `courseID`.